holgerm/countdown/README.md

 ## Features

+The countdown is shown as text in the upper right corner of the screen.

 You can specifiy the
     - title of the countdown wich is shown with the remaining time
     - duration of the countdown